ContestedWheel/Achievement-BD/README.md

 # Achievement-BD
-A Achievement system For Ballsdex Bot
+A Achievement system For Ballsdex
+Tested on Ballsdex 2.24.0 and discord.py 2.4.0

 # How to install